Spherical Equivariant Layers for 3D Atomic Systems

 Group Representations

-Now that we know what symmetries to preserve (rotations), we need to understand how different types of features transform under these symmetries.
-A scalar like energy doesn’t change when you rotate a molecule.
-A vector like force rotates along with the molecule.
-Higher-order quantities like quadrupole moments transform in more complex ways.
-Group representations formalize these different transformation behaviors, allowing us to categorize features by how they respond to rotations.
+Once the symmetry is fixed, the next question is how different features transform under it.
+A scalar such as energy does not change when the molecule rotates.
+A vector such as force rotates with the molecule.
+Higher-order quantities such as quadrupole moments transform in more complex ways.
+Group representations formalize these transformation laws, letting us categorize features by their response to rotation.

-The vector space $V$ on which these matrices act is called the carrier space.1 A representation has two components:
+The vector space $V$ is called the carrier space.1 A representation has two components:

 For example, consider 3D vectors like position or velocity.
 The carrier space is $\mathbb{R}^3$, and for each rotation $R \in SO(3)$, the representation matrix is the $3 \times 3$ rotation matrix itself.
 When we rotate a vector $\mathbf{v}$, we compute $R\mathbf{v}$—the rotation matrix acts on elements of the carrier space.

 For $SO(3)$, the irreps are labeled by non-negative integers $\ell = 0, 1, 2, \ldots$.
-We write $D^{(\ell)}(R)$ for the representation matrix of the $\ell$-th irrep corresponding to rotation $R$.
 The $\ell$-th irrep has a carrier space of dimension $2\ell + 1$: the $\ell = 0$ irrep is the trivial representation (1D, scalars), the $\ell = 1$ irrep is the standard representation (3D, vectors), and higher $\ell$ correspond to increasingly complex transformation properties.

 Spherical Harmonics and Spherical Tensors